zama-ai/concrete/docs/getting-started/compatibility.md

 ## Supported operations

-Here are the operations you can use inside the function you are compiling.
+Here are the operations you can use inside the function you are compiling:

 {% hint style="info" %}
 Some of these operations are not supported between two encrypted values.
 A detailed error will be raised if you try to do something that is not supported.